GUIDELINES FOR 2015 AFIO SCHOLARSHIPS TO BE GRANTED AUGUST 2015

-- The Information Assurance Scholarship and NDEA/SMART Scholarship Programs that provide specialized scholarships for intelligence agencies that are part of the Department of Defense
+- The Information Assurance Scholarship provides specialized scholarships for intelligence agencies that are part of the Department of Defense

 - The military services offer a number of scholarships and fellowships, which may apply to the service’s intelligence component, including ROTC programs.
 Consult the websites of each service branch for specific details.